onflow/flow/docs/content/flow-port/index.md

  6. Once your account address is created, you will be automatically logged into Flow Port.

 ## Staking & Delegating

+For a detailed walkthrough on how to use the Flow Port for staking and delegating, please read the [Flow Port staking walkthrough](/flow-port/staking-guide)
 ### How Do I Stake or Delegate?

 So you have decided you want to be a part of the Flow Network.
 Welcome!
 You are joining a group of people from all around the world that are a part of a movement centered around bringing decentralization, user empowerment, and transparency into the world.
 Below is a step-by-step guide that will assist you in the staking & delegation process.